 Instant mood lifter.

 The food we eat daily can put a strain on our planet.
 Meat, in fact, is one of the biggest driver of deforestation that contributes to the rapid loss of nature.
-This Earth Hour, celebrity chef Gordon Ramsay’s Bread Street Kitchen and DB Bistro & Oyster Bar are bringing out a full vegetarian menu to the festival which you can’t miss.
-For extra dose of protein, catch Beyond Sausage Food Truck by Grand Hyatt Singapore and nosh on yummy plant-based sausages!
+In celebration of Earth Hour, Bread Street Kitchen will be serving a special Earth Hour menu with selection of plant-based and sustainable items including the Impossible BSK burger, sustainable fish and chips and the watermelon salad.

 #3 Get moving to Liv Lo’s sell-out yoga class